 Dates & Location

-Please note tuition fees incurred for the Fundamentals of Software Testing Program are not eligible for deferment using the Employer Tuition Deferment Plan or for a payment plan using the In-Term Payment Plan.
+Please note tuition fees incurred for the Fundamentals of Software Testing Program are not eligible for participation in DePaul's Employer Tuition Deferment Plan or In-Term Payment Plan.

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to: